Non-Homotopic Drawings of Multigraphs: Non-Homotopic Drawings

 In fact, \cref{NonHomotopicxy} implies that \cref{NonHomotopic} holds even with the $k$-crossing assumption weakened to every pair of parallel edges cross at most $k$ times, every pair of loops incident to the same vertex cross at most $k$ times, and every edge has at most $k$ self-intersections.

 Before proving \cref{NonHomotopicxy} we need a simple lemma about plane graphs as well as some basic facts about the winding number.
+We will think of each edge $e$ of a plane graph as having two \defn{sides}, labelled $e^+$ and $e^-$ arbitrarily.
+If $e$ is incident to two faces, then $e^+$ is incident to one of these faces and $e^-$ to the other.
+If $e$ is incident to only one face, then both $e^+$ and $e^-$ are both incident to this face.
+See \cref{fig:sides-of-edges}.

-\begin{lemma} Let $G$ be a connected plane graph in which all but at most $r$ vertices have degree at least three and every face is incident to at least seven edges.
+\begin{lemma} Let $G$ be a plane graph in which no vertices are isolated, all but at most $r$ vertices have degree at least three, and every face is incident to at least seven sides.
 Then $\abs{V(G)} \leq 10r - 28$. \end{lemma}

 \begin{proof} Let $n, m, F$ denote the number of vertices, edges and faces of $G$, respectively.
-Consider all pairs $(e, f)$ where $f$ is a face of $G$ and $e$ is an edge of $G$ that is incident to $f$.
-Every edge is in at most two such pairs and every face is in at least seven, so $7F \leq 2m$.
+Consider all pairs $(e^{\bullet}, f)$ where $f$ is a face of $G$ and $e^\bullet$ is a side of an edge of $G$ that is incident to $f$.
+Every edge $e$ corresponds to two such pairs (one for $e^+$ and one for $e^-$) and every face is in at least seven, so $7F \leq 2m$.
 Hence, by Euler's formula,